Saturated: Claims Flood in After Harvey Exits

 Cooper explained that the law mainly affects the prompt payment statute in Texas.
 Before, an 18 percent penalty rate greeted insurers slow to pay weather-related claims.
 Now, it’s a 10 percent rate.

-One thing to note, however — the insurance claims process is not expected to be impacted under this law; any lawsuit stemming from a claim might bear the weight of the law’s restrictions.
+One thing to note, however — this law is not expected to impact the insurance claims process; any lawsuit stemming from a claim might bear the weight of the law’s restrictions.

 Cooper and Moll advised that businesses should determine if they have an insurance policy which provides coverage for business losses and property damages caused by Harvey.